 Today, the Center is recognized as one of the world’s most respected and unique cultural organizations, housing two renowned artistic affiliates, the National Symphony Orchestra and Washington National Opera.
 This array of programming allows the Center to fulfill the original artistic and educational vision of Congress and President Kennedy.
 Approximately 13 million patrons take advantage of the Center’s arts and education programs each year in person and online, and the organization works to focus on opportunities for all audiences including those in underserved communities, with disabilities, with limited access, and the military.

 The Kennedy Center’s development office is responsible for raising approximately $80 million in contributed income annually to fulfill the Center’s mission.

 Kennedy Center Development Department Fellow

-Background in arts education and/or career interest in arts education preferred.
+Experience in arts marketing and arts education preferred.